 Gain a better understanding of assessing all ESG factors - environmental, social and governance - to map opportunities and risks, and to track performance using various reporting frameworks that are most widely implemented.
 Learn common approaches to management and communication of key strategic ESG indicators and how the investor community views are formed on company performance.

 Understand the key drivers for leading engagement with sustainability to transform your enterprise.
 Discover tangible tools and takeaways to engage your stakeholders, influence sustainable change, and create shared value.
 Topics include materiality and its integration into strategic change management, persuasive communications and messaging and the importance of employee engagement.

 HOW IT WORKS

-Each mini-course in the five-part series meets three times over a period of two weeks for two hours per session.
+Each mini-course in the five-part series meets three times over a period of two weeks for two and a half hours per session.
 Sessions are held on Wednesday evenings at 6:00 PM EST. Participants will invest approximately 1-3 hours per week outside of class sessions on pre-readings and active reflections.